oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/PODMAN_README.md

 ## Sample Container Files for Older Releases

 This project offers sample container files for Oracle Grid Infrastructure and Oracle Real Application Clusters for dev and test:

 * Oracle Database 19c Oracle Grid Infrastructure (19.3) for Linux x86-64
 * Oracle Database 19c (19.3) for Linux x86-64

  **Notes:**

-* Since Oracle RAC on Podman is supported on 19c from 19.16 or later, you need to download the grid release update (RU) from [support.oracle.com](https://support.oracle.com/portal/).
+* Because Oracle RAC on Podman is supported on 19c from 19.16 or later, you must download the grid release update (RU) from [support.oracle.com](https://support.oracle.com/portal/).
 In this case, we downloaded RU `34130714`.
 * Download following one-offs for 19.16 from [support.oracle.com](https://support.oracle.com/portal/)
   * `34339952`
   * `32869666`
-* Before executing the next step, you need to move `docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/dockerfiles/19.3.0/Dockerfile` to `docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/dockerfiles/19.3.0/Dockerfile`.
+* Before starting the next step, you must  move `docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/dockerfiles/19.3.0/Dockerfile` to `docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/dockerfiles/19.3.0/Dockerfile`.
-* You need to add `CV_ASSUME_DISTID=OEL8` inside the `Dockerfile` as an env variable.
+* You must add `CV_ASSUME_DISTID=OEL8` inside the `Dockerfile` as an env variable.

 * Once the `19.3.0` Oracle RAC on Podman image is built, start building patched image with the download 19.16 RU and one-offs.
 To build the patch the image, refer `[Example of how to create a patched database image](https://github.com/oracle/docker-images/tree/main/OracleDatabase/RAC/OracleRealApplicationClusters/samples/applypatch)`.